eclipse-tractusx/ssi-docu/docs/architecture/cx-3-2/edc/policy.definitions.md

 # 0. Introduction

-The document provides a policy definition specification for Catena-X verifiable credentials (VC).
+The document provides a policy specification for Catena-X verifiable credentials (VC).

 ### 0.1.
 Decoupling Policy Definitions from VC Schemas